-The Board of Directors Recommends a Vote FOR It ems 1, 2 and 3.
-1. Election of directors: 01 Edward J. Richardson02 Paul J. Plante03 Jacques Belin04 James Benham 05 Kenneth Halverson 06 Robert Kluge 07 Wendy Diddell ☐ Vote FO all nomine (except as es ☐ Vote WITHHELD from all nominees • e the number(s) of the n thority to vote for any indica ominee(s) in the box provided 2. • ☐ For ☐ Against ☐ Abstain 3.
-To approve, on an advisory basis, the compensation of the Company's Named Executive Officers ☐ Against ☐ Abstain NOT 'E: In their discretion the Proxies are authorized to vot e upon such other business as ma ay properly come before the meet ing.
-THIS PROXY WHEN PROPERLY Y EXECUTED WILL BE VOTED A S DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED AS THEE BOARD RECOMMENDS.
+The Board of Directors Recommends a Vote FOR Items 1, 2 and 3.

+1. Election of directors:

+01 Edward J. Richardson 02 Paul J. Plante 03 Jacques Belin 04 James Benham 05 Kenneth Halverson06 Robert Kluge07 Wendy Diddell

+□ Vote FOR all nominees (except as marked) □ Vote WITHHELD from all nominees

+• tructions: To withhold authority to vote for any indicated nominee, te the number(s) of the nominee(s) in the box provided to the righ 2. □ For □ Against □ Abstain 3.
+To approve, on an advisory basis, the compensation of the Company's Named Executive Officers □ For □ Against □ Abstain

+NOTE: In their discretion the Proxies are authorized to vote upon such other business as may properly come before the meeting.

+THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED AS THE BOARD RECOMMENDS.

 Address Change?
+Mark box, sign, and indicate changes below: $\Box$

+Date \\\\\

-Mark box, sign, and indicate changes below: \Box Date Signature(s) in Bo Signature(s) in Box tenancy, all pers should include tit Please sign exactly as your name(s) appears on Proxy.
-If held in join tenancy, all persons should sign.
-Trustees, adminis- trators, etc should include title and authority.
-Corporations should provide fu name of corporation and title of authorized officer signing the Proxy
+Signature(s) in Box

+Please sign exactly as your name(s) appears on Proxy.
+If held in joint tenancy, all persons should sign.
+Trustees, administrators, etc., should include title and authority.
+Corporations should provide full name of corporation and title of authorized officer signing the Proxy.